Logiqx/gps-guides/devices/motion/mini/first-impressions.md

 This is the first 10Hz device that I've owned but to my surprise, speed and location data looks to be less "noisy" than the 5Hz devices that I've previously owned.

-The Locosys GW-52 and GW-60 were useful devices for direct data comparisons; 5Hz vs 10Hz.
+The Locosys GW-52 and GW-60 were useful devices for direct comparisons; 5Hz vs 10Hz.

 #### sAcc

-The u-blox GPS chips generate a speed accuracy metric (sAcc) which is similar to [SDOP](https://nujournal.net/estimating-accuracy-of-gps-doppler-speed-measurement-using-speed-dilution-of-precision-sdop-parameter/) from [Locosys](../../locosys/README.md) devices since the [GT-31](../../locosys/gt-31/README.md).
+The u-blox GPS chips generate a speed accuracy metric (sAcc) which is similar to [SDOP](https://nujournal.net/estimating-accuracy-of-gps-doppler-speed-measurement-using-speed-dilution-of-precision-sdop-parameter/) from the [Locosys](../../locosys/README.md) devices since the [GT-31](../../locosys/gt-31/README.md).

 sAcc is extremely consistent on the Motion Mini, far more so than SDOP on any of the Locosys devices.
 This suggests that speed accuracy is also more consistent than the Locosys devices.